Sethmr/AverageColor/README.md

 # AverageColor
-Grabs the Average, Primary, Secondary, and Detail colors from a UIImage
+Grabs the Primary, Secondary, and Detail colors from a UIImage